datawire/ambassador-docs/docs/edge-stack/1.13/topics/install/help/aes-login.md

 # Edgectl Install: Failed to Log In to AES

-The installer attempted to open the Ambassador Edge Stack (AES) Policy Console for you, but was unable to connect to the AES service in your Kubernetes cluster.
+The installer attempted to open the $productName$ (AES) Policy Console for you, but was unable to connect to the AES service in your Kubernetes cluster.

 ## What's next?